 - 2 heaped teaspoons baking powder (ensure gluten-free if necessary)

-Once melted, add the maple syrup, vinegar, salt, zucchini, cinnamon, milk and ground almonds to the same bowl
+- Once melted, add the maple syrup, vinegar, salt, zucchini, cinnamon, milk and ground walnuts to the same bowl

 - Sift in the flour, baking powder and bicarbonate of soda